psychemedia/storytelling-notes/hudden_dudden.md

 Well, there was again, an' there was a poor man, who had got some ha'pence, an' he speculated on a dhrove of cattle, an' started up to Dublin with them to sell them, an' make profit on them.
 As me brave man was dhrivin' the cattle down Dublin sthreet, out comes a man that kep' a tibbacky shop, a cliver lad, an' he saw his chance, an' sez he to the man who owned the cattle, —

-"How much," sez he, "will ye take for the best an' worst of them cattle of yours? "
+"How much," sez he, "will ye take for the best an' worst of them cattle of yours?"

 Well, the poor man looked at the best baste in the dhrove, an' at the worst baste, an' he prices the two 0' them in his own mind, an' —